 - The Department is one of the largest in the United States, with more than 100 faculty members, 80 residents, and 17 fellows.

-- We maintain a robust research program, with three NIH Multi-Center Network Grants, one in each subspecialty, and our multi-million dollar NIH Program-Project Grant has been funded continuously since 1974.
+- We maintain a robust research program, with several NIH Multi-Center Network Grants, and an NIH Program-Project Grant which has been funded continuously since 1974.

 - The Department participates in undergraduate medical education in every year of medical school, with major efforts during the third and fourth years.

 - One out of every 70 Ob/Gyn residents in the United States trains at UT Southwestern.